 Now that you have trained your classifier, the final step is to integrate it into your customer service software.
 MonkeyLearn offers some handy integrations such as Zendesk to make it easy to put a model to analyze and tag data in the apps you use every day.
 Alternatively, if you know how to code, you can integrate the model using the API with your favorite programming language.

 Traditional methods of manually tagging and routing tickets are no longer sustainable, which is why more and more organizations are turning towards ticket classification with machine learning.
-By equipping their help desks with AI tools, organizations are able to complete simple tasks faster and more accurately and leave more complex tasks to human agents.
+By equipping their help desks with AI tools, organizations are able to complete simple tasks faster and more accurately and free human agents to focus on more fulfilling tasks.
 Automated tools are also scalable, meaning you won’t have to hire extra agents if there’s a sudden spike in tickets.

 The best part is that AI-equipped ticket classification tools are readily available, easy to use, and less costly than implementing your own AI solutions.
 These tools make machine learning accessible to customer service teams and can be easily implemented within your processes on a subscription basis.